Stefan Raab

-Stefan Konrad Raab (born 20 October 1966) is a German television producer, businessman, and former entertainer and television host.
-From 1999 to 2015, he hosted the late-night comedy talk show TV total and has also created a number of other television shows, such as Schlag den Raab and Bundesvision Song Contest.
+Stefan Konrad Raab (born 20 October 1966) is a German entertainer, television host, producer, and businessman.
+From 1999 to 2015, he hosted the late-night comedy talk show TV total on ProSieben and also created a number of other television shows on the channel, most notably Schlag den Raab and Bundesvision Song Contest.

 Raab began his TV career hosting the comedy show Vivasion in 1993.
 He became well known in 1994 after composing a hit single spoofing national football coach Berti Vogts.
-In the early 2010s, Raab was considered the "most powerful man in German entertainment television".
+In the early 2010s, German media considered him the "most powerful man in German entertainment television".

-Raab is also known for his recurring role as producer, writer and performer of German entries to the Eurovision Song Contest between 1998 and 2012.
+Raab is also credited with inventing wok racing and known for his recurring role as either producer, writer and/or performer of the German entries to the Eurovision Song Contest from 1998 to 2012.
 He was the initiator of the national pre-selection show Unser Star für Oslo ("Our Star for Oslo"), in which Germany's winning entry at the 2010 contest in Oslo was determined.

-In 2015, Raab ended his career in front of the camera and started focusing entirely on production work.
+In 2015, Raab ended his on-screen career while staying active as a television producer.
+He made his public return in 2024.

-Early life and family
+Early life

 Raab grew up in Cologne with his sister and their parents, who owned a butcher's shop.
 He attended Jesuit boarding school Aloisiuskolleg in Bonn.
 Before entering the entertainment business, he completed an apprenticeship as a butcher in his parents' shop and studied law before dropping out of university after five semesters.